-The AIS scholarship program enables the national selectors to create a five to ten year succession plan for the Australian team addressing identified future areas of weakness.
+The AIS program enables the national selectors to create a five to ten year succession plan for the Australian team addressing identified future areas of weakness.

 The program runs for twenty weeks from April to September each year and includes a training program addressing technical, tactical, mental and physical areas.

-Scholarship athletes also compete in the annual emerging player’s tournament and an international tour.
+Athletes also compete in the annual emerging player’s tournament and an international tour.